 4. Iron Deficiency and Anemia are Two Different Things

 Iron deficiency means that the athlete diet is low in iron.

 Animal sources such as meats, poultry, fish and plant-based (non-heme) foods with iron like beans, tofu, and dark leafy vegetables are not eaten frequently, or they are consumed in inadequate amounts on a regular basis.

 Prolonged low iron in the diet may lead to iron deficiency anemia.

-Other symptoms of anemia include pallor (pale skin), low body temperature and feeling cold, lightheadedness, shortness of breath, restless leg syndrome (an urge to move legs due to discomfort, often occurring at night, something that has been studied in children with ADHD), and chronic infections and colds.
+Other symptoms can show up too, such as pale skin, low body temperature and feeling cold, lightheadedness, shortness of breath, restless leg syndrome (an urge to move legs due to discomfort, often occurring at night, something that has been studied in children with ADHD), and chronic infections and colds.

-Athletes are at Risk for Iron Deficiency Anemia
+6. Athletes are at Greater Risk for Iron Deficiency Anemia

 During exercise, blood cells break down.
 One study measured hemoglobin (an indicator of iron stores in the blood) before and after racing in a small group of collegiate swimmers.